victor90braz/flat/README.md

-# Flat - Laravel, MySQL, and Tailwind CSS Project
+# Flat - PHP (Laravel), MySQL, and Tailwind CSS Project

+## Project Overview

+"Flat" is a web application built with PHP (Laravel), MySQL, and Tailwind CSS.
+It aims to create a simple page application with CRUD functionality, including user login and registration.

+Enjoy building and exploring with "Flat"!

 ## Getting Started